vippsas/vipps-checkout/vipps-checkout-api.md

 **Please note:** That the eCom API should not be used as it lacks full support for Card transactions.

-**Please note**: Vipps Checkout only supports "Reserve-Capture".
+**Please note:** Vipps Checkout only supports "Reserve-Capture".
 If you are on a "Direct-Capture" setup, please seek assistance in accordance with the https://github.com/vippsas/vipps-developers/blob/master/contact.md#how-to-contact-vipps-integration guidelines.

 # Vipps side Transaction information